IAmNini/project-3/README.md

 ## Successes

-- Since this was our first full-stack application, working on every part of the project from idea planning to deployment, was very rewarding.
+- Since this was our first full-stack application, working on every part of the project from idea planning to deployment was very rewarding.
 Seeing that we were able to create an entire application with frontend and backend was a great satisfaction.

 - This was also our first time working as a group with Git.
 Learning about how to avoid conflicts and put everyone’s work together was demanding at the beginning, but proved to be very useful for group collaboration.